sgnl05/sgnl05-racktables/README.md

 WARNING:
 This is not ment for production servers.
 Use this module on NEW servers for development or demo purposes only!
-Exsisting Apache, MySQL and RackTables installations might/will be overwritten.
+Existing Apache, MySQL and RackTables installations might/will be overwritten.

 ## Setup

 ### What racktables affects

-* Apache - Any exsisting config will be replaced or purged.
+* Apache - Any existing config will be replaced and/or purged.
 * MySQL - Existing databases and settings might get overwritten.

 ### Beginning with RackTables module